Empower Your Practice

 How long do you have to respond to a patient complaint?

 Response timeframes vary by jurisdiction.
-In the United States, there is no single federal standard, but many facilities aim to respond within 7 days for minor complaints and within 30 days for formal grievances.
-In the UK, the NHS standard is 30 working days.
+In the United States, there is no single federal standard for routine complaints.
+However, CMS-regulated hospitals must resolve formal patient grievances and provide a written response within seven days.
 Your facility's own policies may set shorter internal deadlines, and these should be followed consistently.

 Can a clinic refuse to respond to a patient complaint?